cybershrapnel/xlgnftbuybot/README.md

 *Ensure that your virtual environment is activated and all dependencies are installed.*

+Once the script starts a firefox web browser will load and will wait for you to login to X with the proper user that the script is configured for.
+Once you login in the script will do everything on it's own.

 ### **2. Manual Transaction Processing**

 The bot allows manual addition and processing of specific transaction IDs.
-This is useful for reprocessing or handling transactions not detected automatically.
+This is useful for reprocessing or handling transactions not detected automatically or for adding older transactions from the past.
+Make sure any manual additions are not in the txids.txt file or they will be ignored.

 1. **Add Transaction IDs:**